robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 Overall, markdown displays the simplest structure, which facilitates the editing of documents.

 Several programs for the conversion between documents formats exist, such as the e-book library program calibre <https://code.google.com/archive/p/faenza-icon-theme/>.
 But the results of such conversions are often not satisfactory and require substancial manual corrections.
 Therefore, we were looking for a solution, which enables the creation of scientific manuscripts in a simple format, and the subsequent generation of multiple output formats.
-The need for hybrid publishing is not unique to the sciences and has been recognized by other disciplines as well. [@dptcollective_toolkit_2015]
+The need for hybrid publishing has been recognized outside of science[@dptcollective_toolkit_2015;@kielhorn_multi_2011], but the requirements specific to scientific publishing have not been addressed so far.

 # Concepts of markdown and Pandoc
 Markdown was originally developed by John Gruber in collaboration with Aaron Swartz, with the goal of simplifying the writing of HTML documents <http://daringfireball.net/projects/markdown/>.